DaDaDarryl/Mosaicr/README.md

 # Mosaicr
-Create a mosaic of an input image generated from a folder of images.
+A command line app to create a mosaic of an input image generated from a folder of images.

 ## Description
 Written in .Net Core 3.51 on MacOS Big Sur 11.4.